igorwaw/web-advent/content/2015/07-gates/index.md

 ```

 It's not an error that the value can't be converted, it's a completely normal case (in fact, the "exceptional" case happens more
-often then the "standard" case).
+often than the "standard" case).
 C++ or Java developers would shudder at such design, but in Python culture it's considered OK.
 Maybe the reason is exceptions make programs slower in many languages, in Python there's not much difference (it's slow anyway...)

 ## Python feature: match/case

 **Structural pattern matching** was a new feature of Python 3.10.
 At a first glance, it's similar to switch/case instructions you
-might aready know from other languages such as C:
+might already know from other languages such as C:

 ```python
 match argument: